 While price is at the top of most purchasers’ list of criteria when selecting a vendor, reliability plays a huge role in developing a successful relationship.
 Trust is created when a vendor does what they say they will do, rather than making empty promises.

 Quality is a significant issue when selecting and developing a vendor relationship.
-First, a vendor must demonstrate excellence in workmanship, materials and technology when they are manufacturing circuit boards.
-These PCBs will be of varying sizes, materials such as FR4, Polyimide, CEM-1, multi-layers and of varying thicknesses, along with many other industry-specific requirements.
+First, a vendor must demonstrate excellence in workmanship, materials, and technology when they are manufacturing circuit boards.
+These PCBs will be of varying sizes, materials such as FR4, Polyimide, CEM-1, multi-layers, and of varying thicknesses, along with many other industry-specific requirements.
 Second, a vendor must ensure that the circuit boards have undergone and passed industry-standard testing requirements such as Net List, Fly-Probe testing, etc.

 A dedicated support team is a must if a vendor relationship is to be successful.
-Timely responses to questions regarding technical questions, quotes, lead-times, etc. are key to a frustration-free purchasing process.
+Timely responses to questions regarding technical questions, quotes, lead times, etc. are key to a frustration-free purchasing process.

-Successfully selecting a valuable PCB vendor involves gaining a strong understanding of the vendor’s capabilities, as well as their areas of strength, or sweet spot.
+Successfully selecting a valuable PCB supplier involves gaining a strong understanding of the vendor’s capabilities, as well as their areas of strength, or sweet spot.
 Matching a supplier’s core competency to your requirements will maximize the benefit of working with a PCB vendor.